AP 100

 see more

-Written By: Brad CampbellJune 5, 2020
+Written By: Brad CampbellFebruary 13, 2024

-What Is a Threat Assessment?
+What Is a Security Threat Assessment?

-A threat assessment, as applied to a building’s security, is the practice of determining the seriousness of potential events, the likelihood that such scenario will occur, and how to mitigate that threat on your property.
-Threat assessments are conducted on a property by security specialists to evaluate the actual risk of perceived threats and make security upgrade recommendations.
-A perceived threat could be anything from a smash-and-grab theft to an active threat scenario, or it could be a natural threat, such as a hurricane or earthquake.
+A threat assessment, as applied to a commercial building’s security, is the practice of determining the seriousness of potential security-related events, the likelihood that such scenarios will occur, and how to best mitigate each potential threat on your property.

-When a security professional conducts a threat assessment, they will speak to the property owners to discuss their concerns and security goals.
-They will also carry out a thorough examination of the property in order to identify vulnerable points of entry and make recommendations about how to strengthen the building’s defenses to protect against potential events.
-These recommendations often include upgrading the level of glass security of a building’s windows and doors.
+The security expert will then carry out a thorough examination of the property in order to identify vulnerable points, especially in terms of forced entry, and make recommendations about how to strengthen the building’s defenses to protect against potential security-related incidents.

 • Make a list of credible threats and scenarios